creativemindsplugins/cm-footnotes/readme.md

 > [Pro Version Detailed Features List](https://www.cminds.com/wordpress-plugins-library/cm-footnotes-plugin-for-wordpress/) | [Demo Site](https://jumpstartcto.com/footnote/)

-* Lets you go back to the footnotes from the words at the end of the page.
+* Allows users to go back to the footnotes from the definitions at the end of the page.
 * Gives you many ways to change how footnote links, footnote list at the end of the page and tooltips look.
-* Puts dashicons on every footnote.
-These are next to the words at the end of the page, making your articles nicer.
+* Ability to add dashicons to every footnote.
+These are special WordPress icons displayed next to the footnote definitions at the end of the page, making your articles nicer.
-* Lets you put links to other websites on each footnote word.
+* Lets you put links to other websites on each footnote definition.
-* Shows words in posts and pages as good-looking tooltips.
+* Shows footnote definitions in posts and pages as good-looking tooltips.
 * Lets you bring in footnotes from a CSV file.

 </details>